ebprado/MH-with-scalable-subsampling/README.md

 * **PyMHSS**: A Python package that enables running all results mentioned in the paper.

 > [!NOTE]
-> The scripts are ordered following the order of the figures/tables of the MH-SS paper on arxiv.
+> In each folder, the scripts are ordered following the order of the figures/tables of the MH-SS paper on arxiv.

 ## Simulation experiments